terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 <img src="/assets/tldr-1.png" alt="drones" width="45%">

+The statement above (like the video) gives you deep insight, but has some serious flaws (like the video in general):
+- **"even those not training models"**.
+I recently added a detailed description of how to [build your own Tiny Transformer](https://ziptieai.com/2.3.6.1b-d5-tiny-tf-algorithm-details/).
+This also includes training.
+Once you've build the simplest TF and done even the simplest training, you understand the essence of TF's and training.
+- **"they (programmers) think in code"**.
+Its doesnt matter if you think in code... what matters is you understand that **AI does NOT think**.
+TFs (and LLMs) are just deterministic binary code.
+You understand how the LLM "thinks".
+- **"all abstractions are leaky"**. (???).
+AI is not an abstraction.
+It is pattern recognition.
+AI only knows numbers.
+It has no senses, no thoughts, no feelings, etc etc etc. Its just binary computation.
+"Articial intelligence" is not an abstraction -- its a marketing gimmick.
+- **"when AI produces suboptimal code"**.
+Producing code is AI's primary strength.

 I have been saying this for a year, but this video packages the idea nicely.

 (WIP.......)